 On February 3, 2010, Trading Technologies International, Inc. ("Trading Technologies") filed a complaint in the U.S. District Court for the Northern District of Illinois, Eastern Division, against IBG, Inc., IBG LLC, IBG Holdings LLC, and the Company.
 Thereafter, Trading Technologies dismissed IBG, Inc. and IBG Holdings LLC from the case, leaving only IBG LLC and the Company as defendants ("Defendants").
 The operative complaint, as amended, alleges that the Defendants have infringed and continue to infringe twelve U.S. patents held by Trading Technologies.
 Trading Technologies is seeking, among other things, unspecified damages and injunctive relief ("the Litigation").
-The Defendants filed an answer to Trading Technologies' claims, assert that the asserted patents are not infringed and are invalid, and assert several other defenses as well.
+The Defendants filed an answer to Trading Technologies' amended complaint, as well as related counterclaims.
+The Defendants deny Trading Technologies' claims, assert that the asserted patents are not infringed and are invalid, and assert several other defenses as well.
 Trading Technologies also filed patent infringement lawsuits against approximately a dozen other companies in the same court.
 The Litigation was consolidated with the other lawsuits filed by Trading Technologies.

 The Defendants and/or certain codefendants filed petitions with the United States Patent and Trademark Office ("USPTO") for Covered Business Method Review ("CBM Review") on the asserted patents.
 The District Court granted the Defendants' motion to stay the Litigation pending the CBM Reviews.
-The USPTO Patent Trial Appeal Board found ten of the twelve asserted patents to be not patentable and two patents to be patentable.
-The Defendants have filed appeals on the claims that were held to be patentable.
+The USPTO Patent Trial Appeal Board ("PTAB") found all claims of ten of the twelve asserted patents to be invalid.
+Of the remaining two patents, 53 of the 56 claims of one patent were held invalid and the other patent survived CBM Review proceedings.
+Appeals were filed by either Defendants or Trading Technologies on all PTAB determinations.